sumukharm/Python---Neuroconstruct/integration/readme.txt

 Visualising 3D regions with arbitrary cross section, on neuroconstruct.

-We have added a new functionality in neuroconstruct that helps in visualising 3D regions (neurons) through arbitrary cross sectional images.
+Adding a new functionality in neuroconstruct that helps in visualising 3D regions (neurons) through arbitrary cross sectional images.

 Requirements to run this demo: